2023 Indigenous Peoples’ Retreat FAQ

 Our Community Organizer, Kelzi, will be contacting all guests to talk through any questions including those related to travel grants.
 We invite a conversation with each person so that we may learn your travel plans and any assistance required.
 We will gather information first from the group, then we will award travel grants that will allow for the most number of people to receive assistance until funds run out.
 Please note we are not able to make travel reservations for you.

 What do I need to bring with me?

 We will provide all meals, bedding, towels, shower products, and meditation props.
 For packing, our motto for clothing is “Be Prepared!” with the emphasis on comfort, not style.
 Nights and mornings during the summer can be chilly (40s-50s).
 Days can be quite warm (70s-80s).
 Also, please remember that because of the high elevation of the property, the sun is very intense.
 Frequent and unexpected afternoon thunderstorms are also likely during the summer months (July and August).
-Packing rainproof or resistant footwear will ensure your comfort.
+While June is usually a drier month, packing rainproof or resistant footwear will ensure your comfort.
 Here is a list of things to pack to bring to the center:

 - Clothes that can be layered (it’s cold at night in the mountains!)

 - Sun Hat (warm hat too in colder months)